crowdfavorite-mirrors/featured-images-for-categories/readme.txt

 http://helpforwp.com/plugins/featured-images-for-categories/

 == Screenshots ==
-1. screen shot 1
+1. This screen shot shows the new tool added to the categories and tags interface to assign a featured image

-2. screen shot 1
+2. This screen shot shows the widget the plugin provides to show a gallery of featured images in a widget area

 == Changelog ==

-Version 1.0 Intial public release
+Version 1.0 Initial public release